- 1Planning your Lord of The Rings road trip

 Queenstown Lord of the Rings Locations

 Not all of the locations used in or near Queenstown are accessible by an ordinary vehicle, so it is worth looking at tour options running out of Queenstown.
-I wanted to do the full day Vale of the Wizards tour, however it books out fast and I wasn’t able to get a spot.
-Instead I chose a half-day 4WD tour with Nomad Safaris which turned out to be a heap of fun!
+I wanted to do the full day Lord of the Rings tour, however it books out fast and I wasn’t able to get a spot.
+Instead I chose a half-day 4WD tour with Nomad Safaris (now Outback New Zealand) which turned out to be a heap of fun!

 This was included in the tour I did, however the roads are suitable for a 2WD vehicle also.